AkhilHaroldPeter/Python/Freelance/Splitting_file_tool/docs/Readme.md

 For demonstration, I have placed sample files named  ```sample_data.csv``` in the ```input_files``` directory.
 After running the script, you will find the split output files in the ```output_files``` directory.

 In this example, the tool generates a total of 20 output files based on the specified row limit: 10 files in CSV format and 10 files in Excel format.
 Each of these output files will contain the designated number of rows as specified in the configuration file.
-Note : the number might change based on row_limit/max_row provided
+Note : the number of files might change based on row_limit/max_row provided

 ## Logging
 The tool generates logs that can help you track the processing of files.
 The log files will be saved in the ```LOGS``` directory with the format ```YYYY-MM-DD-HH-MM-SS.logs```.